okv627/KardiaFlow/docs/POSTMORTEM.md

 I destroyed all existing RGs and terminated the Azure subscription to prevent further leakage.
 I saved all scripts and synthetic datasets locally.
 A new Azure subscription was created with zero resources provisioned.

-I then rearchitected KardiaFlow from the ground up with **cost hygiene and teardown safety as first-class goals**.
+I then rearchitected Kardiaflow from the ground up with **cost hygiene and teardown safety as first-class goals**.

 ---

 ## Redesign Strategy: “Safe Mode Data Engineering”

-The new KardiaFlow project is designed around several non-negotiable constraints:
+The new Kardiaflow project is designed around several non-negotiable constraints:

 | Constraint                        | Implementation                                                                 |
 |----------------------------------|--------------------------------------------------------------------------------|